Who should use a chronological resume format?

 Projects

-If you’re working in academia and have a long list of publications, you might be better off with a curriculum vitae (CV) instead of a resume.
+For a long list of publications, you might be better off with a curriculum vitae (CV) instead of a resume.
 If so, we can also show you how to write a CV.

 Example of a publications resume section: